LukeBailey181/bigger_and_faster/README.md

 ### Step 5: Train latency predictor

-To train the latency predictor go to the script directory and edit the `train_lat_predictor.sh` to reflect the correct following variable paths:
+To train the latency predictor go to the script directory and edit the `train_lat_predictor.sh` to reflect the correct values for the following variables:

 PROJECT_ROOT: path to the root of the Bigger&Faster repository \
 LAT_DATASET_PATH: path to the latency dataset \